cohesity/cohesity-powershell-module/CONTRIBUTING.md

-# Contributing to Cohesity PowerShell Module :muscle:
+# Contributing to Cohesity PowerShell Module :handshake:

 We would love for you to contribute to Cohesity PowerShell Module and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: